 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Irritation, pain, redness, skin discoloration or bruising, or a hematoma at the site of injection are relatively common.
+- Irritation, pain, redness, skin discoloration or bruising, or a hematoma at the site of injection.

 - Major bleeding at any site (including in the brain or abdomen) is a risk with enoxaparin use, although overall reported incidence is low.
 A fall in hematocrit (the number of red blood cells in the blood) or a drop in blood pressure should prompt a search for a bleeding site.